veegee/guv/CONTRIBUTING.rst

 - The code must support Python >= 3.2.
 Please do not include support for Python 2.x.
 - Code must be documented with Sphinx docstrings and inline comments.
+- Please use an IDE such as PyCharm to assist with writing high quality code.